Mark of Ephesus: Dogmatic/polemical theology

 One of Mark's most important theological contributions was his opposition to the Roman Catholic Filioque.
 At the Council of Florence, the examination of this controversy had both text-critical and exegetical dimensions, as the participants debated the authenticity of sources, the precision of grammatical constructions, and the canon of authoritative patristic texts.
 Mark had played an early role in the gathering of manuscripts, and his contested readings at the synod have not been vindicated for their precision and accuracy.

-During the Council of Florence Mark made weak arguments against the latin use of the word Filioque.
-His responses to the latins consisted of classifying every text as corrupted or a forgery.
+During the Council of Florence Mark made strong arguments against the Latin use of the word Filioque.
+His responses to the Latins included classifying suspect texts as corrupted or a forgery.

+When considering Mark's opponent Bessarion, note Bessarion's rewards: Pope Eugene IV invested him with the rank of cardinal at the consistory of 18 December 1439 and his fellow humanist Aeneas Silvius Piccolomini, then Pius II, gave him the purely ceremonial title of Latin Patriarch of Constantinople in 1463.

 Echoing centuries of polemic, going back to Photius, the debates surrounding the Filioque admitted resonances of more recent discussions, such as those of John Bekkos and Gregory of Cyprus.
 In the end, Mark could not concede that the Holy Spirit proceeds from the Son as well as the Father, even by using the Orthodox phrase of "through the Son," since Mark considered this to be an equivocation in light of the obvious theological disagreements between East and West.
 For Eugenikos, the Holy Spirit proceeds only from the Father, and the phrase "through the Son" did not express anything like the theology of the Filioque.